ezodude/tt-translate/README.md

 Translates UK bank statements into a legible JSON format.

 We parse the [OFX format](http://www.ofx.org/) where possible.
-Otherwise, there's a scraping fallback.
+Otherwise, we fallback to CSV or scraping PDF formats.

 ## Output